-It’s a proven fact that over 95% of church pastors use technology at church — computers, smart devices, presentation systems, etc — and there is a growing number who use technology to support their sermons and messages during service.
+It’s a fact that over 95% of church pastors use technology at church — computers, smart devices, presentation systems, etc — and there is a growing number who use technology to support their sermons and messages during service.
 Surprisingly, not nearly 95% of churches have a website, which doesn’t make a lot of sense.
 Millions of church-goers search the internet for their church website and as many would-be potential visitors also search for churches online before deciding to give a church a try.

 If your church does not have a website or your church website lacks key elements, here are 11 compelling reasons you should have a website or spend a little energy bringing your current website up to date.

 Reason #1: When Done Properly, A Website Keeps the Church Congregation Actively Engaged

 Research tells us that well over 60% of those who attend services 2 times a month or more say that their church’s website plays a key role in keeping them involved.
 It also helps facilitate their participation and service within the church.
 Reasons cited are that the website allows them to passively explore service opportunities, connect with the church community, and communicate with church staff and leadership more readily.

 If the website includes service programs/bulletins, up-to-date event calendars, automated signup forms for volunteering, news updates, audio/video of messages — especially packaged into series, and social media links, you can keep your members informed and spur activation and participation in all of the things that are happening.

 Reason #2: A Church Website Is the Hub For Key Beliefs That Shape the Church’s Mission and Message

 All churches have core beliefs that shape the church and emanate throughout all of the messaging, programs, and communication.
 This is two-fold.
 Your website gives you the ability to share what church members believe with the community, prospective visitors, and others.